Expanding Opportunities in Alternative Assets for Defined Contribution Plans | CBIZ

 • Broadening participant choice in retirement investment options,

-• Improving diversification and risk-adjusted returns,
+• Potentially improving diversification and risk-adjusted returns,

-• Helping workers achieve better retirement outcomes.
+• Potentially helping workers achieve better retirement outcomes.

-Opportunities for Investment Advisers
+Opportunities for Investment Advisers and Asset Managers

 Product Development and Innovation